raimohanska/ourboard/YJS_CRDT_WIP.md

 Must-haves

--   UI: Manage focus etc. Now selection goes directly to text edit mode, even in multiselect
+-   UI: Manage focus etc. Now selection goes directly to text edit mode, even in multiselect.
+Make test stricter on that the initial text is shown and correctly replaced.
+Select all text on click.
 -   Undo buffer integration
 -   Manage session on the server side: terminate YJS sockets when websocket session is terminated
 -   Performance testing